flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/altnlaw.md

 # Alternate Law in the A320

 Alternate Law is activated when the plane loses certain computers, avionics, or sensors.
-You can tell Alternate Law is in effect by the ECAM Message: "ALTN LAW" and associated Messages detailing the failure that led to Alternate Law becoming active.
+You can tell Alternate Law is in effect by the ECAM message: "ALTN LAW" and associated messages detailing the failure that led to Alternate Law becoming active.

 On the PFD, indications for protective limits are replaced by an amber "x" indication when the associated system is unavailable.